Swedish Press

-Swedish Press is North America’s only Swedish monthly magazine.
+Swedish Press is North America’s only Swedish quarterly magazine.
 The readership consists mainly of Swedish expats and Swedish descendants living in Canada and the United States, as well as North American businesses with links to Sweden.
-It is published 8 times a year.
+It is published 4 times a year.
 The magazine contains articles in both English and Swedish on subjects related to contemporary events in Sweden, as well as coverage of Swedish traditions and culture.
 The Swedish Press also features interesting Swedish personalities and companies.
 The magazine comes in a printed and a digital edition.

 History

 The only Swedish paper still in existence in Canada, Swedish Press was established in Vancouver in 1929 as the Swedish-language Svenska pressen.
 It started as a weekly broadsheet at a time when there were hundreds of Swedish newspapers in North America.
-Today, only the Swedish Press and the bi-weekly Nordstjernan tabloid in New York are left in all of North America.
+Today, only the Swedish Press and the Nordstjernan tabloid in New York are left in all of North America.
 Swedish Press has subscribers in every US state and every Canadian province.

 It was two Finland-Swedes, Helge Ekengren and Paul Johnson, who founded Svenska pressen.
 Ekengren provided space in the same building as his travel agency, and the first issue was dated 24 January 1929.
 The four-page weekly gave equal space for news from Sweden and Finland.
 When Ekengren left in 1933, Matt Lindfors became editor, assisted by Rud Månson, who had already worked there for three years.

 Financial difficulties dogged Svenska pressen, despite inventive appeals and refinancing schemes.
 In 1936 Lindfors sold the paper to Seattle’s Svenska posten, which printed his weekly Vancouver page.
 Less than a year later he took it back and changed the name to Nya svenska pressen (The New Swedish Press).
 In 1943 it was reorganized as a private company under the name Central Press Limited, having purchased its own printing equipment.
 A board of directors was elected, and shares were sold to cover capital expenses.
 At this time Lindfors was busy elsewhere, and Einar Olson took over as editor for five years, followed by Rud Månson until Lindfors returned in 1961.

 The paper faced another crisis in 1984 when the editors, professional journalist Jan Fränberg and his wife Vicky, decided to return to Sweden.
 “The problem,“ lamented Jan, “was that the subscribers were dying.”
 At this point Nya svenska pressen was one of only five surviving Swedish newspapers on the continent.